course-details-portlet

 • demand and sales forecasting.

-• risks in supply chains.
+• risk management in supply chains.

 • green logistics.

-• reverse logistics.
+• sustainability and reverse logistics.

 Learning outcome